Trebor (confectionery): Structure

 The company was headquartered in what was south-west Essex, in Woodford, Greater London.
-It initially had a factory at Forest Gate called the Trebor Works from 1935 between Upton Park tube station and East Ham tube station in what is now the London Borough of Newham, north of the former ground of West Ham United F.C. and west of Plashet.
+It initially had a factory at Forest Gate called the Trebor Works from 1935 in what is now the London Borough of Newham.
+Its main headquarters were at Clayhall.

-Its main headquarters were at Clayhall, next to the southern terminus (Junction 4 or Woodford Interchange) of the M11 on the Southend Road Industrial Estate on the A1400 (former A406 or North Circular Road).

-In 1939, a factory on a five-acre site was opened on Brimington Road in Chesterfield, on the site of a former brewery next to Chesterfield railway station; the factory in Chesterfield closed in 2005.
-The Trebor Bassett national distribution centre was off the A6175 in Holmewood, North East Derbyshire, off the M1 Heath Interchange; this is now the NDC of Tangerine Confectionery.
+In 1939, a factory on a five-acre site was opened on Brimington Road in Chesterfield, on the site of a former brewery next to Chesterfield railway station; the factory closed in 2005.
+The Trebor Bassett national distribution centre was in Holmewood, North East Derbyshire.

-In 1978, a £15m factory was opened in Colchester, which eventually closed in March 2000.
+In 1978, a £15 million factory was opened in Colchester.
+It closed in March 2000.

 Awards

 In April 1966, Trebor won the Queen's Award to Industry.

+Cultural references

+In 1987 the Steve Harley & Cockney Rebel song Mr. Soft was used in television adverts for Trebor Softmints and Softfruits, sung by Phillip Pope, imitating Harley's vocal style.
+EMI re-released the song as 7-inch single in the UK on 7 March 1988 "due to popular demand".
+Its release date was scheduled to coincide with Softmints' spring campaign, which ran nationally between March and the end of April 1988.